epigraphy-info/epigraphy-info/meeting_pages/workshop_9.md

 All poster presenters are asked to register via the Registration form, see above.

-Poster presenters will receive detailed info during the second half of February via email.
+Poster presenters received detailed info via email on 15 Feb.

+### In-person posters
+If you present your poster in-person, you can also use the digital option, see below.

+**Format:** the poster boards are A0 format.
+The poster boards measure 158 cm by 190 cm (w x h) and the board proper is 150 cm by 120 cm (w x h).
+The board is white, and the frame is made of metal.
+Poster can be both vertical or horizontal.

-If you send the digital version of your poster before **15 March 2025**, we are offering to print it and have it set up for you free of cost.
+**Printing of posters:** If you send us a digital version of your poster before 15 March 2025 in a digital format (PDF, PPTX, etc.) we are offering to print it and have it set up for you free of cost.
 Otherwise, you are more than welcome to print and set it up on the poster boards yourself when you arrive.
-There is always an option to place the digital version of your poster at Epigraphy.info website and/or publish it on Zenodo under the Epigraphy.info umbrella and obtain a unique DOI.

-If you are unable to attend in person, you are more than welcome to record a short 2 minute video presenting your poster, that can be uploaded along with your poster to the Epigraphy.info website.
-See previous years for examples.

-Printed poster format: A0

-Preferred digital format: PDF

-More information will follow soon.
+Submit to petra.hermankova@cas.au.dk.

+**Setting up posters:** You should be able to setup your poster during coffee breaks and lunches on Day 1 or Day 2, or in the beginning of the Poster session Day 2 (14.30-16.00, room 1422-132).

+**During the session:** We kindly ask you to be present in the vicinity of your poster, so people interested in your project can ask you questions.
+Make sure to provide a point of contact on the poster (email), or QR codes.

+**Collecting your posters:** You can collect your poster either immediately after the Poster session, or leave it until the end of the conference (depending on your departure).
+If you do not wish to collect your poster, we will take care of them for you.

+Don’t forget to register by 15 March 2025!

+### Digital posters

+**Website:** We offer the option to place your posters to the Epigraphy.info website, together with a short video presentation.
+The video will be uploaded to Epigraphy.info YouTube channel, or you can upload it to your channels and send us just the link.
+The poster will be uploaded to Epigraphy.info GitHub page and linked to the website.
+See past meetings for [practical examples](https://epigraphy.info/workshop_8_posters/).

+**Zenodo:** We also offer the option to publish your poster on Zenodo and link it to the Epigraphy.info community on Zenodo.
+This way you will receive a unique DOI for your poster.
+For more, see the [Zenodo instructions](https://docs.google.com/document/d/1O-yebji0WAIW8qZl--hV9OcRUJ3JgBtzeGHLjKqpyok/edit?usp=sharing).

+For those not present in Aarhus, there will be no digital Zoom during the poster session.
+Therefore we strongly recommend having a point of contact directly on your poster, so people can contact you for questions.

 ---